Web Awesome form controls are form-associated custom elements, meaning they will submit with forms just like native <form>

 To make a field required, use the required

-an asterisk after their labels.
+attribute.
+Required fields will automatically receive an asterisk after their labels.
 The form will not be submitted if a required field is incomplete.

 <form class="input-validation-required"> <wa-input name="name" label="Name" required></wa-input> <br /> <wa-select label="Favorite Animal" clearable required> <wa-option value="birds">Birds</wa-option> <wa-option value="cats">Cats</wa-option> <wa-option value="dogs">Dogs</wa-option> <wa-option value="other">Other</wa-option> </wa-select> <br /> <wa-textarea name="comment" label="Comment" required></wa-textarea> <br /> <wa-checkbox required>Check me before submitting</wa-checkbox> <br /><br /> <wa-button type="submit" variant="brand">Submit</wa-button> </form> <script type="module"> const form = document.querySelector('.input-validation-required'); // Wait for controls to be defined before attaching form listeners await Promise.all([ customElements.whenDefined('wa-button'), customElements.whenDefined('wa-checkbox'), customElements.whenDefined('wa-input'), customElements.whenDefined('wa-option'), customElements.whenDefined('wa-select'), customElements.whenDefined('wa-textarea') ]).then(() => { form.addEventListener('submit', event => { event.preventDefault(); alert('All fields are valid!'); }); }); </script>

-To restrict a value to a specific
+To restrict a value to a specific pattern, use the pattern

 attribute.
-This example only allows the letters A-Z, so the form will not submit if a
+This example only allows the letters A-Z, so the form will not submit if a number or symbol is entered.
+This only works with <wa-input>

 elements.